jamesee/assessment-day10/README.md

-# This repository contains the submission for Server-Side-Foundation end-of-course submission.
+# This repository contains the submission for Server-Side-Foundation end-of-course assessment.

 ## **Code Documentation**